Working independently can be very attractive for some people.

 Reviewing, reflecting, revising

 Some are guilty of working very hard, but not reflecting on enhancing their approach or outcomes.
 Taking time to do this regularly can provide you with a process of continual improvement.
-This can result in benefits for your bottom line, but more important, can help maintain your passion and job satisfaction.
+This can result in benefits for your bottom line, but more importantly, can help maintain your passion and job satisfaction.

 - Regularly schedule time to reflect on what you have already accomplished and how you have addressed challenges.